 Along with access to a certified kitchen space, the Share Grounds offers an on-site

 These services and facilities are offered on a fee basis.
 View our fee chart for additional information.

 Please note that most commercial kitchens in the US require nonrefundable application

-1. If you live in Searcy (Marshall), Cleveland (Rison), or Woodruff County (McCrory) consider serving
+1. If you live in Cleveland (Rison) or Woodruff County (McCrory) consider serving

 2. Join our email list to receive invites to upcoming community meetings.